 b.
-Bunted Ball - A bunt is a fair ball in which the batter does not take a full swing to hit the ball, but holds the bat in such a manner, in the path of the ball, to tap the ball slowly into the infield.
+Bunted Ball-Abunt is a batted ball in which the batter does not take a full swing to hit the ball, but holds the batin such a manner, in the path of the ball, to tap the ball slowly into the infield.